jaybutera/img/readme.md

 ## How?
 Upon hosting your own sovereign server at example.com, to start a collection around your trip to alaska with friends, just visit `example.com/alaska/new` and upload your photos.
 Visit `example.com/alaska` to see them.

+## Cool features
+All photos are stored by (named by their hash) in one directory.
+Each collection is represented with a json file which stores the version history of adds/removes/reorders.
+A collection is a list of image references and the display order can be rearranged just by changing the json list.

+Adding and removing photos can easily be done in command line as img provides standard API endpoints for standard operations (add/remove/etc).
+Bulk uploads are one simple bash script away.
+This makes img a nice blend between user-friendly photo-sharing service and a minimal/robust solution for photo storage and archival.

 ## Future Features
 Eventually it would be nice to have a @user tag option in the url.
 Collections under a user tag can be permissioned as configured by the user.
 A user can decide who can see a collection and who can add to it.
 However sangha is designed to be small and do one thing well.
 User tags would require coupling the tool to a specific identity platform like Twitter or ActivityPub or ENS.